 OPEN STUDIOS Icon

-THANK YOU TO ALL WHO WORKED SO HARD TO MAKE DECEMBER OPEN STUDIOS SUCH A SUCCESS IN THE PAST .
+THANK YOU TO ALL WHO WORKED SO HARD TO MAKE OUR OPEN STUDIOS SUCH A SUCCESS IN THE PAST .

 THANKS TO ALL OUR GIFTED, TALENTED TENANTS WHO MAKE THE SHADY LEA WHAT IT IS TODAY.

-WE WANT TO THANK OUR FANS WHO HAVE TAKEN THE TIME TO BRAVE THE WEATHER, TRAFFIC AND CROWDS TO VISIT US DURING THE FIRST WEEK-END IN DECEMBER EVERY YEAR.
+WE WANT TO THANK OUR FANS WHO HAVE TAKEN THE TIME TO BRAVE THE WEATHER, TRAFFIC AND CROWDS TO VISIT US DURING OUR OPEN STUDIOS DAYS.